 Leigh believes that the design of your website is crucial to success.
 “I think people visit us because we try and be the closest thing to a physical record store we can be.
 They like our approach – we come across as humans and try and keep the tone friendly and personal.
 We’re not faceless and we hope that this personality shows through the website.”

 Leigh says that he would love to open a shop one day, but the spiralling rent prices are a major obstacle.
 He adds: “There are only two really good independent record stores in Leeds, and they’re both struggling.
 If we opened a store in the city we’d be putting one of them out of business – it’s us or them.
 We don’t want to do that.”

 If you still decide to go down the offline route, then choosing a retail location is important, as it is for any other business.
 Mark Burgess has the following advice: “You have to take various things into account and it’s a balance between affordability and visibility.
 Bear in mind that your records are going to take up a lot of floor space – you’re not opening a jewellery store”, he says.
 “Because of that, you’re not going to find premises in a bijou location, but do get on tourist traps if you can.”

 And be sure that you enter an area which is not already served by a well-known record shop.
-“People come to us because we’re the only store in the whole of north London that sells new records,” Burgess says, matter-of-factly.
+“People come to us because we’re the only store in the whole of north London that sells new records,” Burgess says.
 “In that sense we’ve got a captive market and people are just relieved that they don’t have to travel miles to buy the record they want.”